 The 1995 adaptation of Jane Austen‘s Sense and Sensibility is, for me, one of the ultimate frock flicks.
 It’s one of a spate of films from the 1990s that made a strong attempt to achieve period accuracy.
 Its screenplay was thoughtfully adapted by Emma Thompson, and it was directed with care by Ang Lee.
 The performances — by Thompson, Kate Winslet, Hugh Grant, Alan Rickman, and more — are strong and pretty much everyone is well cast.
 I’ve put off doing a real, thorough review of this film because while it’s not the flashiest, it’s so pivotal to me.
-So I’ve finally decided to break things up, looking at each main character individually, as well as some of the supporting characters in groups.
+So I’ve finally decided to break things up, looking at each main character individually, as well as some of the supporting characters in groups (Elinor, Mrs. Dashwood and Mrs. Jennings, Fanny and Lucy, the rest of the women, and the boys).
 According to Thompson’s script, the filmmakers have chosen the round year of 1800 in which to set the film – at least, the opening scene is March 1800.

 Last week, I reviewed Elinor’s wardrobe and went over the basics of English women’s dress around 1800.
 Today, let’s look at Marianne, and go into how her wardrobe reflects some specific styles of the 1790s.